adamwhitman/crowdstrike/DeployAutomox_README.md

 6. **Required location of HostList.csv**: Put the HostList.csv file in the ```C:``` directory of the device you will be running the script from.
 The script calls ```c:\HostList.csv```, so ```HostList.csv``` has to be in the ```C:``` directory

 7. **Upload the Automox .msi file**: Upload the ```Automox_Installer-1.0.28.msi``` file using the Falcon Console by navigating to Response Scripts & Files > "PUT" Files.
 From there, click 'Upload File' and upload the  ```Automox_Installer-1.0.28.msi``` file.
 DO NOT change the naming of the .msi file.
 The File Name must read 'Automox_Installer-1.0.28.msi'.
-This gets uploaded to the working directory of the device for Falcon sensor
+This gets uploaded to the working directory of the device for Falcon sensor.
+[Download Automox_Installer-1.0.28.msi][Automox_Installer-1.0.28.msi]

 8.  **Upload the installation script to install Automox**: You must create the Automox installation command as a ps1 script in the Falcon Console.
 Then, the Deploy-Automox script will use the created ps1 script to run the installation command against the Automox .msi file in the devices working directory for the Falcon sensor.
 You create the script using the Falcon Console by navigating to Response Scripts & Files > Custom Scripts.
 From there, click 'Create a script'.
 You will need to ensure the 2 values below are added to the custom script exactly as they are shown, and the script permissions are set accordingly:
 ```